 - AMST 188, The Colonial Period of American History

 - AMST 193, Origins of U.S. Global Power

-Courses such as these should give any interested freshman the best possible acquaintance with the materials and methods of American Studies.
-American Studies seminars numbered under 100 are part of the Freshman Seminar program and are for freshmen only; some upper-level seminars are open to freshmen with advanced placement in the relevant subjects with the permission of the director of undergraduate studies (DUS).
+Courses such as these should provide any interested first-year students the best possible acquaintance with the materials and methods of American Studies.
+American Studies seminars numbered under 100 are part of the Freshman Seminar program and are for first-year students only; some upper-level seminars are open to first-years with advanced placement in the relevant subjects with the permission of the director of undergraduate studies (DUS).

-For additional information, see the American Studies program Web site.
+For additional information, see the American Studies Website.